 - Behavioral management programs

-In certain cases, we also might be able to negotiate a civil compromise with the victim your crime.
-This means we could attempt to get the victim to agree or recommend the dismissal of your criminal charges if you pay restitution, such as in theft, shoplifting, battery, or hit and run cases.
-Let's take a closer look at common options below.
+In certain cases, we also might be able to negotiate a civil compromise with the victim of your crime.
+This means we could attempt to get the victim to agree or recommend dismissing your criminal charges if you pay restitution, such as in theft, shoplifting, battery, or hit-and-run cases.

 Electronic Monitoring